 The Wizard of Oz - L. Frank Baum

 Dorothy lives in Kansas with her aunt and uncle.
 The girl's only friend is her little dog, Toto.
 One day, Dorothy and Toto are caught up in a cyclone that deposits them and their house in the land of Oz, where they immediately and without intention end with the life of the Wicked Witch of the East, earning the gratitude of the Munchkins.
 From there, Dorothy will embark in a trip to Emerald City, trying to find the only person that can help her to go back home: The Wizard of Oz.
 Through her journey, the girl will make some friends, who will accompany her to receive the help of the wizard: A coward lion that wishes bravery, a scarecrow who wishes to have a brain, and a tin woodman who wished a heart.
-Many readers have been disappointed with the end, but I think it is simply a question of understanding the author’s message: The characters did not need someone to concede them those gifts, because they already had them inside of them.
+Along with the characters, the reader will discover that sometimes, to find what wish to become, you have to look inside yourself.

 © 2019 Literarycreature